Kitura/BlueCryptor/README.md

 ## Status
 The current version has been updated for Swift 3.0 and includes new packaging.
 The API presented by this framework is *NOT* the same as the one presented by the original.
 It has been updated to conform to the Swift 3.0 API Guidelines.

-This package is functionally complete and has all current tests passing on by OS X and Linux.
+This package is functionally complete and has all current relevant tests passing on both OS X and Linux.

-**Note:** On OS X, BlueCrypto uses the Apple provided *CommonCrypto* library.
+**Note:** On OS X, BlueCryptor uses the Apple provided *CommonCrypto* library.
 On Linux, it uses *libcrypto from OpenSSL*.

 ## Prerequisites